-Before you go for medical appointments or treatment, make sure you talk about travel expenses with your WCB case manager before leaving your home community or leaving the province.
+Before you go for medical appointments or treatment, make sure you talk about travel expenses with your WCB customer care facilitator before leaving your home community or leaving the province.
 Find out when the WCB may repay you for travel expenses and what travel support rates may include.

 Before leaving your home community or leaving the province to attend medical appointments or treatment, make sure you talk about travel expenses with your Saskatchewan Workers’ Compensation Board (WCB) case manager.
-Your case manager will let you know what reimbursement you might be eligible for.
+Your customer care facilitator will let you know what reimbursement you might be eligible for.

 The WCB may allow reimbursement for actual or reasonable additional expenses that you incur in going to the nearest facility.
 However, if you reside and work in the same community as the medical or rehabilitation facility, no expenses for travel or sustenance (meals, lodging, childcare) will be paid.